EmployeeIssues.comU.S. Employee Rights in Plain English

 Affirmative action was spawned by the civil rights movement in 1961, when President John F. Kennedy coined the term in Executive Order 10925.

 Since then, its fairness has been the subject of much political and judicial debate.
-Many opponents believe that preferential treatment of minority groups is at the expense of majority groups, particularly when workers' qualifications don't matter in the ways that employers implement affirmative action plans and policies.
+Many opponents believe that preferential treatment of women and minority groups is at the expense of men and majority groups, particularly when workers' qualifications don't matter in the ways that employers implement affirmative action plans and policies.

-As a result, opponents often refer to affirmative action as "reverse discrimination" against members of majority groups.
+As a result, opponents often refer to affirmative action as "reverse discrimination" against men and members of majority groups.
 In turn, affirmative action has been weakened a bit by landmark court cases, that challenged the fairness of employer implementations resulting in reverse discrimination.
-But, despite legal challenge, affirmative action remains intact as a way to eliminate discrimination.
+Still, despite legal challenge, affirmative action remains intact as a way to eliminate employment discrimination.

-If you reasonably believe that an employer has discriminated against you contrary to an affirmative action program or an underlying discrimination law, then you may file a discrimination charge with the U.S. Equal Employment Opportunity Commission (EEOC) or a state equivalent.
+If you reasonably believe that an employer has discriminated against you contrary to an affirmative action program or in violation of an underlying discrimination law, such as a race, color or sex discrimination law, then you may seek relief by filing a discrimination charge with the U.S. Equal Employment Opportunity Commission (EEOC) (or a state equivalent).

-Whether for discrimination or reverse discrimination, you may file a discrimination charge yourself, or through your attorney or another representative.
+You may file a discrimination charge yourself, or through your attorney or another representative.
 The employer in question may not retaliate against you or your representative for filing either a discrimination charge or lawsuit.
+The employer is also prohibited from retaliating against witnesses who testify on your behalf, such as coworkers.

 More About Affirmative Action